Treatment Summary

 Reference: https://uroweb.org/guideline/male-sexual-dysfunction/#3

-*If you have noticed any important omissions from any section or strongly disagree with any of our recommendations, please email us at email@mfp.clinic with your evidence to support the differing opinion.
-We are open to changing any of our opinions / recommendations but will only do so if it can be supported in the scientific literature.
+*If you have noticed any important omissions from any section or strongly disagree with any of our recommendations, please email us at email@mfp.clinic with your evidence to support your differing opinion.
+We are open to changing any of our opinions or recommendations but will only do so if it can be supported in the scientific literature.

 Scroll to Top